 Safety is our top priority.
 It is our goal to transport our customers, i.e. students, staff, and guests safely to and from their destinations with efficiency and courtesy.
 We recognize the importance our contribution has on the Learning environment that Pasadena City College strives for.
 Mission Statement, Pasadena City College Shuttle Program.

 All students are to obtain the Lancer Card ID, student identification card.
 There is no fee for a student’s first Lancer Card ID.
 It provides services to: book buy-back and purchasing with checks at the PCC Bookstore, use of computer centers and labs, the Associated Students Computer Café, the Learning Assistance Center, math and music labs, physical fitness facilities, PCC’s Shatford Library, shuttle service, and transactions at Student Business Services, Financial Aid, Fiscal Services.
-Available at CEC in the PCC Community Business Center.
+Available at the Noncredit Division campus in the PCC Community Business Center.

 For more information on services offered by PCC, click here